henrik-dmg/Imgurr/README.md

 ## Usage
 ### Set Client ID
 First, get a client ID from the Imgur [developer portal](https://api.imgur.com/oauth2/addclient).
-Then call `imgurr set-cliend "{yourClientID}"`
+Then call `imgurr set-client "{yourClientID}"`

 ### Upload Images
 To upload images, simply call `imgurr upload [<images> ...]`.
 The output will be each Imgur URL on a new line.